Guava Contains 4x More Vitamin C Than An Average Orange

 Guava has an incredibly high content of vitamin C. In fact, one guava fruit contains four times more vitamin C than an average-sized orange; and ten times more vitamin A than a lemon!

 Guava is an excellent source of fiber, almost 70 times more fiber than can be found in an orange!
-Other key nutrients are vitamins B2 and E, calcium, copper, folate, iron, manganese, phosphorus and potassium.
+Other key nutrients are vitamins B2 and E, calcium, magnesium, potassium, copper, folate, iron, manganese, phosphorus and potassium.

 Health Benefits of Guava